-The curriculum is unique; unlike other regional studies and interdisciplinary programs, the curriculum consists of courses that have been created specifically for the American and New England Studies master's degree and that integrate the arts, humanities, and social sciences.
+Program Requirements The curriculum is unique; unlike other regional studies and interdisciplinary programs, the curriculum consists of courses that have been created specifically for the American and New England Studies master's degree and that integrate the arts, humanities, and social sciences.
 Students may pursue a 30-hour program that includes a thesis or project or they may follow a 36-hour track that does not include a thesis or project.
-Students who elect the non-thesis/ project track must complete two research papers in elective courses.
+Students who elect the non-thesis/project track must complete two research papers in elective courses.

-Required Cours ses 30-Hour Program Credit Hours
+Required Courses 30-Hour Program Credit Hours

 ANES 600 Creating New England, I 3

 ANES 610 Creating New England, II 3

-ANES 675 Seminar in American and New England Studies 3
+ANES 675 Seminar in American or New England Stu idies 3

 ANES 690 Project

 or

 ANES 695 Thesis 6

 15

-Elective Course es
+Elective Courses

-Five courses ch osen from ANES offerings 15
+Five courses chose en from ANES offerings 15

-6 30
+- 30

 Required Courses 36-Hour Program Credit Hours

-ANES 600 e 3
+ANES 600 Creating New England, I 3

 ANES 610 Creating New England, II 3

-6 6 .
-3
+6

 Elective Courses

-Ten courses chosen from ANES offerings 30
+Ten courses chosen n from ANES offerings 30

-8- 36
+2 36

-00